QSPI to PXE/tftp boot

 INITRD ramdisk.cpio.gz.u-boot

-Note that it is using the ramdisk generated - which is a smaller initram that allows Linux to boot to a place where it can look for existing rootfs in other locations such as eMMC, SD card.
-If you want to boot to log in prompt purely through pxeboot, replace ramdisk.cpio.gz.u-boot
+NOTE: It is using the ramdisk generated, which is a smaller initram that allows Linux to boot to a place where it can look for existing rootfs in other locations such as eMMC or a SD card.
+If you want to boot to the log in prompt purely through pxeboot, replace ramdisk.cpio.gz.u-boot with rootfs.cpio.gz.u-boot.

-Since Ubuntu do not require PetaLinux tool chain, either a Linux host or a windows host computer can be used for Ubuntu PXE booting.
-The released Ubuntu image packages the kernel image, initrd, and many device tree blobs into a flat image.fit.
-PXE booting does not use boot script to automatically select the device tree required for the board.
-Therefore, we need to regenerate an image.fit file that selects the right configuration for the target Starter Kit.
+Because Ubuntu does not require a PetaLinux tool chain, either a Linux host or Windows host computer can be used for Ubuntu PXE booting.
+The released an Ubuntu image packages the kernel image, initrd, and many device tree blobs into a flat image.fit.
+PXE booting does not use a boot script to automatically select the device tree required for the board.
+Therefore, you need to regenerate an image.fit file that selects the right configuration for the target Starter Kit.
 This is done on target with the following steps.

 Program an Ubuntu image into a SD card and boot.
 After booting, note the following files on target: